normaldotcom/canable2-fw/README.md

 ## Flashing with the Bootloader

-Plug in your CANable with the BOOT jumper enabled (or depress the boot button on the CANable Pro while plugging in).
+Plug in your CANable2 while pressing down the BOOT button.
+The blue LED should be dimly illuminated.
 Next, type `make flash` and your CANable will be updated to the latest firwmare.
 Unplug/replug the device after moving the boot jumper back, and your CANable will be up and running.

 ## License